-Leah had an amazing purpose—she was a great (and several more greats) grandmother to Jesus.
+Leah in the Bible had an amazing purpose—she was a great (and several more greats) grandmother to Jesus.

-Leah’s life reminds us that God has given each of us everything we need, physically, to accomplish his purpose for our lives.
+Leah in the Bible’s life reminds us that God has given each of us everything we need, physically, to accomplish his purpose for our lives.
 He doesn’t need us to lose the baby weight, tone up, or look “put together” before he can use us.
-God was intentional in the way he made us and he’s just as intentional about the plan he has for our lives.
+God was intentional in the way He made us and he’s just as intentional about the plan He has for our lives.

 Comparison has become an epidemic in our world.
 And, though we can certainly blame social media and cable networks for constantly allowing us to observe “better” lives, it’s important to remember that comparison was a problem even in Bible times.

 There will always be someone to whom we can compare ourselves—friends, family members, women on the internet—but, we must consciously decide every day to believe God’s truth about comparison.